ar33zy/ar33zy.github.io/_posts/2020-04-17-htb-traverxec.md

 ![](/assets/images/htb/traverxec/logo.png)

 Traverxec is one of the beginner friendly boxes in HTB.
-This machine hosts a webserver vulnerable to [remote code execution](https://www.rapid7.com/db/modules/exploit/multi/http/nostromo_code_exec), exposes a backup SSH private key for user pivot, and allowing a non-privileged user invoke journalctl as root leading to machine pwn.
+This machine is hosting a webserver vulnerable to [remote code execution](https://www.rapid7.com/db/modules/exploit/multi/http/nostromo_code_exec), exposing a backup SSH private key for user pivot, and allowing a non-privileged user invoke journalctl as root leading to machine pwn.

 ## Recon